orval-labs/orval/docs/src/pages/reference/configuration/output.md

 Type: `Boolean`

+Valid Values: `true` or `false`.

+Default Value: `false`.

-Valid values: true or false.
-Defaults to false.
-Applies to all clients, but probably only makes sense for Tanstack Query.
+Applies to all clients, but probably only makes sense for `Tanstack Query`.

-Use this property to make all parameters optional.
-This is useful to take advantage of the Orval's auto-enable feature for Tanstack Query, see https://github.com/anymaniax/orval/pull/894
+Use this property to make all parameters optional except the path parameter.
+This is useful to take advantage of the `Orval`'s auto-enable feature for `Tanstack Query`, see https://github.com/anymaniax/orval/pull/894

 ```js
 module.exports = {